muratk5n/thirdwave/en/README.md

 ---

-Some laugh now, won't be laughing in a few months
+Laughing now, won't be laughing in a few months friend

 ---